hey-Zayn/github-final-project/CONTRIBUTING.md

-# Contributing to this Project\n\nAll contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+# Contributing to this Project

+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.